Wye Poppy Appeal 2020

 A to Z list of services and information provided by Wye with Hinxhill Parish Council, Ashford Borough Council and Kent County Council, and other organisations where available.
 Wye Parish Council is not responsible for the accuracy of information on external sites.(Click on the blue bar above for more information).

-Wye Surgery is an established doctor's practice with a purpose-built surgery, which treats minor injuries on weekdays for registered patients, and offers minor surgery under local anesthetic and a wide range of other clinics, medical support and dispensing services.
+Wye Surgery is an established doctor's practice with a purpose-built surgery for registered patients.
+In addition to GP services Wye Surgery also offers minor surgery under local anaesthetic and a wide range of other clinics, medical support and dispensing services.
 Wye Surgery serves a patient catchment area of around 125 square miles.
-(Click on the blue bar above for more information).
+(Please note: Wye Surgery no longer treats minor injuries - click on the blue bar above for more information).

 United Wye Benefice